Janet Folkes: Ballooning

-In 1995 she set the women's world altitude balloons record.
+In 1995, she set the women's world altitude balloons record.
+In total, she established 46 world records.

 She was involved as a technical engineer on the non-stop around the world attempt by Richard Branson, Per Lindstrand and Steve Fossett.

+Death and legacy

+Folkes died in January 2012, leaving as a legacy the Nottingham University balloon, G-NUNI.
+Her funeral took place in Bulcote, Nottingham, where she had lived since childhood.